Holmium: Oxides and chalcogenides

 Holmium(III) oxide is the only oxide of holmium.
 It changes its color depending on the lighting conditions.
 In daylight, it has a yellowish color.
 Under trichromatic light, it appears orange red, almost indistinguishable from the appearance of erbium oxide under the same lighting conditions.
 The color change is related to the sharp emission lines of trivalent holmium ions acting as red phosphors.
 Holmium(III) oxide appears pink under a cold-cathode fluorescent lamp.

 Other chalcogenides are known for holmium.
 Holmium(III) sulfide has orange-yellow crystals in the monoclinic crystal system, with the space group P2_{1}/m (No. 11).
 Under high pressure, holmium(III) sulfide can form in the cubic and orthorhombic crystal systems.
 It can be obtained by the reaction of holmium(III) oxide and hydrogen sulfide at 1598 K. Holmium(III) selenide is also known.
 It is antiferromagnetic below 6 K.

 Halides

 All four trihalides of holmium are known.
 Holmium(III) fluoride is a yellowish powder that can be produced by reacting holmium(III) oxide and ammonium fluoride, then crystallising it from the ammonium salt formed in solution.
 Holmium(III) chloride can be prepared in a similar way, with ammonium chloride instead of ammonium fluoride.
-It has the YCl_{3} layer structure in the solid state.
+It has the link=yttrium(III) chloride|YCl3 layer structure in the solid state.
 These compounds, as well as holmium(III) bromide and holmium(III) iodide, can be obtained by the direct reaction of the elements: